ElhamTimory/Elham-Timory-AI-Portfolio/Lab-02-Digital-Image-Processing/README.md

 I started by loading a color image and looking at how its red, green, and blue values were represented.

-I then applied several image-processing techniques:
+I then applied several image processing techniques:

 - Converted the original image to grayscale
 - Increased and decreased brightness